acoomans/flask-autodoc/README.md

 ## Requirements

 Flask-Selfdoc is compatible with Python versions 2 and 3; and it depends only on Flask.
+It is tested with all versions of Flask from 0.11 up to the latest release and the latest Flask release will continue to be supported.

 ## Install